 The most common complaint about this vacuum is that the suction power is too strong.
-Complaining that a vacuum’s suction power is too strong sounds ridiculous, however, the context around these complaints is that the intense suction power makes it difficult to maneuver on thicker rugs.
+Complaining that a vacuum’s suction power is too strong sounds ridiculous; however, the context around these complaints is that the intense suction power makes it difficult to maneuver on thicker rugs.

-There are a handful of basic features to consider when buying a vacuum, especially if you plan to use it on both hardwoods and area rugs.
+There are a handful of essential features to consider when buying a vacuum, especially if you plan to use it on both hardwoods and area rugs.
 The main things to consider are versatility, attachments, power, vacuum type, and price.

 If you have hardwood floors with area rugs throughout your home, the first thing to make sure is that the vacuum you buy is versatile enough for both surfaces.

-When it comes to vacuuming you typically have two goals:
+When it comes to vacuuming, you typically have two goals:

 - Thoroughly clean the floors and area rugs